DonJayamanne/vscode-kusto/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/items?itemName=donjayamanne.kusto) that provides the ability to run Kusto queries in Notebooks as well as plain text files.

+# Features

+-   Run Kusto Queries
+-   Graphs & Data Viewer
+-   Code Completion
+-   Syntax highlighting
+-   Code refactoring
+-   Code formatting
+-   Kusto panel with access to Clusters, Databases, Tables, etc
+-   Run Kusto queries in Plain text files, Notebooks or in an Interactive Window

+# Getting Started

+-   Open a `*.kql|*.csl` file and start typing to get code completion.
+-   Open a `*.kql|*.csl` file and click on the `Run Query` code lense
+-   Open a `*.kql|*.csl` file as a notebook
+-   Create a file with extension `*.knb` (or use the command `Create Kusto Notebook`)
+-   With text file (`*.kql`, `*.csl`) use the command `Configure Kusto Connection` to configure the Kusto connection for a .
+-   With notebooks, select the cluster and database from via the Kernel Picker (or `Notebook: Select Notebook Kernel` command).

 ### Chat:

 <img src=https://raw.githubusercontent.com/donjayamanne/vscode-kusto/main/images/copilot.gif>